nilsojc/ncaahighlights/README.md

 <h2>Features</h2>
 - Automated Video Processing Pipeline

-What it does: Converts raw MLS match highlights into viewer-ready formats (e.g., MP4, HLS) optimized for phones, tablets, or TVs.
+What it does: Converts raw NCAA match highlights into viewer-ready formats (e.g., MP4, HLS) optimized for phones, tablets, or TVs.

 Why it matters: Fans get smooth playback on any device without manual editing.
 Imagine instantly publishing highlights to apps like ESPN or YouTube after a game.